dataiku/dss-plugin-ai-art/doc/index.rst

 AI Art
 %%%%%%

 ..
-TODO: add images
-..
-TODO: add documentation for the recipes
+TODO: add images to the instructions

 This plugin allows you to generate images from text using `Stable Diffusion <stable-diffusion-wiki_>`_